 What is discretional visa cancellation?

-Discretionary powers to visa cancellation are permissible by the Minister or his/her delegate of the Immigration department (Currently called Department of Home Affairs), but visa case officer doesn’t have to exercise this power to cancel your visa.
-This power is authorised under s116 of Migration Act 1958
+Discretionary powers to visa cancellation are permissible by the Minister or his/her delegate of the Immigration department (Currently called Department of Home Affairs), but the visa case officer doesn’t have to exercise this power to cancel your visa.
+This disretionary power is authorised under s116 of Migration Act 1958

 Discretionary Power on Cancellation to

 Australian Visa and citizenship